MiBo3/subordinate-list/README.md

 ### Used frameworks / significant packages

 - React
-- React-Bootstrap
+- React-Bootstrap (more or less unused)
 - Axios
+- React router
 - Additional packages added by create-react-app
-- React router